 - Working in line with relevant Policy and Procedures/Standard Operating Procedures and providing feedback and proactive suggestions for change as required.

 - Proven experience in a practical animal related role, specifically with primates.
-Experience with tortoises is advantageous.
+Experience with tortoises is also advantageous.

 - Knowledge and understanding of Workplace Health & Safety principles and process.